neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 |                       | the current request.                  |
 +-----------------------+---------------------------------------+

-Of course you are able to configure as many request filters as you like.
+Of course, you are able to configure as many request filters as you like.
 Have a look at the following example to get an idea how a firewall configuration will look like: